A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 - From your WordPress Dashboard, navigate to Plugins → Add New.

-Configuring Keycloak as Your Identity Provider (IdP) for WordPress Keycloak login
+Configuring Keycloak as Your Identity Provider (IdP)

 - Open your Keycloak Admin Console and select your realm.

-- Go to Clients and click Create Client.
+- Go to Clients and click Create Client

 - Choose SAML as the Client type.

-- In the Client ID field, paste the SP Entity ID (Note: you can find SP Entity ID in the SP metadata Tab of SSO Plugin )
+- In the Client ID field, paste the SP Entity ID (Note: you can find SP Entity ID in the SP metadata Tab of SSO Plugin)

-- Enter a name for your application and provide a description. ( You can write anything )
+- Enter a name for your application and provide a description.

 - Click Next.

-- Enter Login Settings Details:
+Enter Login Settings Details:

 - Valid Redirect URIs: Use the ACS URL in this field as well.

-- Change SAML Capabilities Section:
+SAML Capabilities Section:

 - Force POST Binding: OFF

-- Force Name ID Format: OFF
+- Force Name ID Format: ON (Make sure this is Turned ON)

-- Go to Advanced Tab and Configure :
+Go to Advanced Tab and Configure details:

 - In the Advanced Tab, under Fine Grain SAML Endpoint Configuration make the below changes: